degica/barcelona/README.md

 ### Authentication

-Currently only users in `developers` team of `degica` organinzation can login.
+Currently only users in the `developers` team of `degica` organization can login.

 1. [Create Github access token](https://github.com/settings/tokens) with permission `read:org`
 2. login by `curl -XPOST -H "X-GitHub-Token: [your GitHub access token]" http://localhost:3000/login`